 Any amount you personally pay into a pension scheme is free of income tax as long as it’s within 100% of your annual earnings, and within the Annual Allowance.

-This is called Income Tax Relief, and the amount you are entitled to will depend on the rate of tax you pay.
+This is called Income Tax Relief, and the amount you are entitled to will depend on the rate of tax you pay and may also depend on which country you live in within the UK.
 The way this works will be set by your employer and depends on the type of scheme, as the government offers two choices:

 Relief at source